swiftlang/swift/docs/ABI/Mangling.rst

 --------
 ::

-  mangled-name ::= '$s' global
+  mangled-name ::= '$s' global  // Swift stable mangling mangled-name ::= '_T0' global // Swift 4.0

-All Swift-mangled names begin with this prefix.
+  mangled-name ::= '$S' global  // Swift 4.2

+All Swift-mangled names begin with a common prefix.
+Since Swift 4.0, the compiler has used variations of the mangling described in this document, though pre-stable versions may not exactly conform to this description.
+By using distinct prefixes, tools can attempt to accommodate bugs and version variations in pre-stable versions of Swift.

 The basic mangling scheme is a list of 'operators' where the operators are structured in a post-fix order.
 For example the mangling may start with an